miyuki/benchmarking-proposal/proposal.md

 * Should not be affected by I/O timing
 * Should be done on optimized code
-* Should not be affected by compiler optimizations based on the fact, that input data is known in advance
+* Should not be affected by compiler optimizations based on the fact that input data is known in advance

 For example, consider the following code: